-Local Sightings is the Northwest’s premier showcase of new films, putting homegrown talent in front of Seattle audiences and connecting artists from Alaska to Oregon in a week-long celebration of cinema from the region.
-Produced by Northwest Film Forum, the festival features new films, juried prizes, killer parties and national industry scouts looking for strong new work.
-The 2012 festival includes features, shorts and documentary programming, artist conversations, art installations and industry networking events.
-In 2012, Seattle Weekly called Local Sightings the best film festival in Seattle.
+Local Sightings is a showcase of new films from the Northwest that puts homegrown talent in front of Seattle audiences and connects artists from Alaska to Oregon in a celebration of film from the region.
+Produced every year by Northwest Film Forum, the festival features new films, parties, juried prizes and film conversation.
+Screenings are only part of the story: artist talks, performances and networking events held throughout the week allow film lovers and filmmakers to explore local creativity together.
+In 2012, Seattle Weekly called Local Sightings the “best film festival” in Seattle.

 If you prefer the home-grown to the over-blown, Local Sightings is for you!

-all events held at Northwest Film Forum, 1515 12th Avenue between Pike and Pine on Seattle’s Capitol Hill
+all events held at Northwest Film Forum, 1515 12th Avenue between Pike and Pine on Seattle’s Capitol Hill, unless otherwise noted

 Press quotes about Northwest Film Forum and Local Sightings